fortrabbit/help/docs/install-statamic-3.md

 DB_USERNAME=${MYSQL_USER}
 ```

-It maps the keys Statamatic is expecting with dynamic ENV vars provided by fortrabbit.
+It maps the keys Statamic is expecting with dynamic ENV vars provided by fortrabbit.

 _MYSQL is still WORK IN PROGRESS!_

 ### Working with the Control Panel

-Statamatic - like other CMS - has a "Control Panel".
+Statamic - like other CMS - has a "Control Panel".
 That Dashboard enables you - or maybe the client/editor - to create and edit the contents easily in the browser.
 You can create different users (admins) for the Control Panel.

 * [{{app-name}}.frb.io/cp](https://{{app-name}}.frb.io/cp)